Fire Alarm Permit

 What is the Application Process?

-The applicant must complete a Fire Protection System permit application, which includes the name of a contact person.
-Two through five sets of folded plans (depending on the number of plans the applicant wants returned) and a $170.50 filing fee must be submitted with the application.
+The applicant must complete a Fire Protection System permit application, which includes the name of a contact person; two through five sets of folded plans (depending on the number of plans the applicant wants submitted with the application) and a filing fee of $162.75.

 Plans are submitted to a permit technician between the hours of 7:30 a.m. - 4:00 p.m., Monday - Friday.
 The applicant may request a free screening on Mondays, Wednesdays, and Fridays between the hours of 8:00 a.m. - 11:00 a.m. and 1:00 p.m. - 3:00 p.m.
 The screening assesses whether the submittal is complete and in conformance with the fire codes (see Preliminary Screening for Fire Protection System Submittals).